Daniel-Pivonka/timbot/README.md

 `$ pip install -r requirements.txt`

 ### Local Run with Containers
-As an advanced piece of software, timbot features container support via Docker
+As an advanced piece of software, timbot features container support via your choice of container engine.

-##### Building the container image
+##### Building the container image:
 ```bash
 $ make build-timbot
 ```